andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 2. Open a terminal in client
 3. Type in npm run e2e

 For some reason GitPod and Cypress don't work well together.
-The second solution is abit more work, but should work.
+The second solution will work, but requires a bit more work.
-Here is a screenshot taken 30.10.2020 xx:xx:xx, to prove that it works when running it locally:
+Here is a screenshot taken 30.10.2020 14:16:38, to prove that it works when running it locally if you don't want to clone the repo:

 ![Cypress test](https://gitlab.stud.idi.ntnu.no/it2810-h20/team-32/project-3-it2810-group-32/-/blob/master/Images/Cypress-test.png)